Identity and language learning: Key books

 In this monograph, Block insightfully traces research interest in second language identities from the 1960s to the present.
-He draws on a wide range of social theory, and brings a fresh analysis to studies of adult migrants, foreign language learners, and study-abroad students.
+He draws on a wide range of social theories and brings a fresh analysis to studies of adult migrants, foreign language learners, and study-abroad students.

 Burck, C. (2005/7).
 Multilingual living.
 Explorations of language and subjectivity.
 Basingstoke, England and New York: Palgrave Macmillan.

-This book presents a discursive and narrative analysis of speakers' own accounts of the challenges and advantages of living in several languages at individual, family and societal levels, which gives weight to ideas on hybridity and postmodern multiplicity.
+This book presents a discursive and narrative analysis of speakers' own accounts of the challenges and advantages of living in several languages at individual, family, and societal levels, which gives weight to ideas on hybridity and postmodern multiplicity.

 Norton, B. (2013).
 Identity and language learning: Extending the conversation.
 Bristol: Multilingual Matters.

 In this second edition of a highly cited study of immigrant language learners, Norton draws on poststructuralist theory to argue for a conception of the learner identity as multiple, a site of struggle, and subject to change.
 She also develops the construct of “investment” to better understand the relationship between language learners and the target language.
 The second edition includes an insightful Afterword by Claire Kramsch.

 Pavlenko, A. and Blackledge, A. (Eds).
 (2004).
 Negotiation of identities in multilingual contexts.
 Clevedon: Multilingual Matters.

 The authors in this comprehensive collection examine the ways in which identities are negotiated in diverse multilingual settings.
-They analyse the discourses of education, autobiography, politics, and youth culture, demonstrating the ways in which languages may be sites of resistance, empowerment, or discrimination.
+They analyze the discourses of education, autobiography, politics, and youth culture, demonstrating the ways in which languages may be sites of resistance, empowerment, or discrimination.

 Toohey, K. (2000).
-Learning English at school: Identity, social relations and classroom practice.
+Learning English at school: Identity, social relations, and classroom practice.
 Cleveland, UK: Multilingual Matters.

 Drawing on an exemplary ethnography of young English language learners, Toohey investigates the ways in which classroom practices are implicated in the range of identity options available to language learners.
 She draws on sociocultural and poststructural theory to better understand the classroom community as a site of identity negotiation.